franklinjsmith-create/SupplyVerify/replit.md

-# USDA Organic Verification Tool
+# USDA Organic Operation Status & Product Verification Tool

 ## Overview

-The USDA Organic Verification Tool is a web application that allows users to verify suppliers and ingredients against the USDA Organic Integrity Database (OID).
-Users can upload spreadsheets (CSV/XLSX) or paste text data to check certification statuses in bulk.
-The application fetches real-time data from the USDA OID website and provides detailed verification results including matching and missing ingredients for each supplier.
+The USDA Organic Operation Status & Product Verification Tool is a web application that allows users to verify operations and products against the USDA Organic Integrity Database (OID).
+Users can upload spreadsheets (CSV/XLSX) or manually enter data in a table to check certification statuses in bulk.
+The application fetches real-time data from the USDA OID website and provides detailed verification results including matching and missing products for each operation.

 ## User Preferences